projectcapsule/capsule/docs/content/general/crds-apis.md

         <td><b>port</b></td>
         <td>int or string</td>
         <td>
-          The port on the given protocol.
+          port represents the port on the given protocol.
 This can either be a numerical or named port on a pod.
 If this field is not provided, this matches all port names and numbers.
 If present, only traffic on the specified protocol AND port will be matched.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>protocol</b></td>
         <td>string</td>
         <td>
-          The protocol (TCP, UDP, or SCTP) which traffic must match.
+          protocol represents the protocol (TCP, UDP, or SCTP) which traffic must match.
 If not specified, this field defaults to TCP.<br/>
           <br/>
             <i>Default</i>: TCP<br/>
         </td>